 Whether you plug your keyboard in or use the microphone, Simply Piano is ready to go immediately without identifying your keyboard type, etc.

 There’s also an “On The Go” Touch Mode where you can use an on-screen keyboard to practice lessons and techniques.

-In our experience, we have found that Simply Piano’s note recognition is very inconsistent, and we’d suggest connecting a MIDI keyboard directly to your device to avoid this problem.
+In my experience, I have found that Simply Piano’s note recognition is very inconsistent, and I’d suggest connecting a MIDI keyboard directly to your device to avoid this problem.

 It was inconsistent in the sense that it was fine most of the time, but when it wasn’t fine, it was absolutely terrible.

 For example, you could repeat the same simple chord multiple times, and despite never changing your hand position, it might register some notes as wrong.
 But, it does so randomly, not every single time.